stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 * Load the `DBservicename` as the **DB Service**
 * **Test** the connection, if succeffuly, click the **Save** button.

-After create the new connection, if you can expand the left panel, you will find the **Connection Details** of the new LDAP connection, shown as the highlighted area below:
+After create the new connection, if you expand the left panel, you will find the **Connection Details** of the new LDAP connection, shown as the highlighted area below:
 ![connect_to_oracle_db]({{site.baseurl}}/img/post/connect-oracle-database_1.png)

 The **Connection Details** has the following format:
 ```
 [username]@//[servername]:[serverport]/[servicename]
 ```

 ## Connect to Oracle Database in Power BI Desktop
 With the  above connection details information, you can take the following steps to conncet to the Oracle Database in Power BI Desktop: